vaguirr1/weather_check/README.md

 This program is based on: https://www.youtube.com/watch?v=VaqYFs7Az50

 [No Longer Doing the EXEL, SWITCHED TO GUI APP]
+[This program was unable to run due to system and issue with the excel]

 [This is No GO]This program is checking the local weather in both C or F. The program will use both excel and python file to find the weather based on user input, and will generate the result in a excel file.
 The program will usethe Metaweather API to get its data.
 For this particular Python code libraries xlwings & requests will be used.
 This program is based on: https://www.youtube.com/watch?v=m0UPBRJdsas